BHX2/BottlenoseDB/README.md

 6. **Concept** subclasses will include **Nouns**, **Verbs**, **Descriptors**
 7. Concept graphs: **TaxonomyGraph**, **ComponentGraph**, **ActionGraph**, **RelationshipGraph**, **StateGraph**
 8. Design **Clause** class with a class method for *lookup()* and an instance method for *test()*
-9. Instances of **Clause** store a Cogscript JSON object, truth status, numerical threshold and likelihood
+9. Instances of **Clause** store a Cogscript JSON object & hashcode, truth status, threshold and likelihood
 10. Design **Belief** class with methods for *add()* and *remove()*, and which also holds belief graphs
 11. Belief graphs include  **RuleGraph**, **EvidenceGraph**, **LawGraph**
 12. Design **DataController** class that takes in Cogscript JSON and alters data structures